The Ultimate Long-Distance Moving Checklist (8 Weeks to Move-In)

 - Unpack essentials (bedding, kitchen basics, toiletries) first

-- Confirm your provincial health-card and licence registration is complete
+- Finish your provincial health-card and licence registration

-- Update your address with remaining government agencies
+- Update your address with any remaining government agencies

-- Test smoke and carbon-monoxide detectors and locate the breaker panel
+- Test smoke and carbon-monoxide detectors and find the breaker panel

 - Explore your new neighbourhood and meet the neighbours